 2. Find out All Delete Files

-I say “permanently erase” because normal deleted files can still be recovered by recovery software.
-But if you erase data with Umate Pro.
-Then the erased data is 100% unrecoverable, even the most modern recovery software cannot recovery them.
+I say “permanently erase” because deleted files can still be recovered by recovery software.
+But if you erase data with Umate Pro, then the erased data is 100% unrecoverable, even the most modern recovery software cannot recovery them.
 You can try the “Erase Deleted Files” function of Umate Pro, it will scan you iPhone and find out your deleted records for free.

 This option is especially suitable for those who often share their iPhone with friends / family members, or plan to send your iPhone to repair.
 As for some sensitive data, like bank account and passwords, private chat history/messages, personal photos/videos etc, we may not want anyone else get access to them.
 So the best way is to permanently erase all them before giving your iPhone to others.